KelwynWilliams/Azure-SOC-Honeynet/README.md

 ### 5. Enable Log Collection from Virtual Machines (VMs) and Network Security Groups (NSGs)

-These are the Logs we will collect the following sources:
+These are the Logs we will collect from the following sources:

 - Window Event Logs (windows-vm)
 - syslog (linux-vm)